Life should be full of way more brunch charcuterie spreads. Full of protein and flavor, this board feels lighter than your typical brunch-y fare!

 We agreed on a combination of meats, cheese, and fruits as well as some delicious honeys, mustards, and some finishing salt.
 When the offerings were set on the table, we each tried different combinations of meat, cheese, fruits, and toppings until we found our happy places.

 By then, we’d eaten just about everything on the slate!
 While you can find cured meats a lot of places, head to your local butcher to get better quality meat.
-Butcher shops bring you closer to your source of food, which is always a plus.
+Butcher shops bring you closer to your source of food, which is always a plus if you want to live more sustainably as well.

 This charcuterie spread was perfect for a brunch of four hungry people.
 We might have enjoyed a few pastries to enjoy while we put the board together, which was a delightful beginning to a wonderful meal!